Black Knight (Monty Python)

 The Black Knight is a fictional character who first appeared as a minor antagonist in the 1975 comedy film Monty Python and the Holy Grail by the Monty Python comedy troupe.
-A knight dressed in black who wears a helmet completely concealing his face, he is based on the black knight of the Arthurian legend.
+A knight dressed in black who wears a helmet concealing his face, he is based on the Arthurian legend of the Black Knight.
 Like most of the characters in Holy Grail, he is played by a member of Monty Python, namely John Cleese, who primarily portrays Lancelot in the film.

-The Black Knight appears in a single scene of Holy Grail, in which he guards a tiny bridge over a small stream and fights King Arthur, who wants to pass it; although a brave and skilled swordfighter, he is defeated by Arthur, who is soon bewildered by the knight's staunch refusal to admit his obvious defeat.
+The Black Knight appears in a scene of Holy Grail, in which he guards a tiny bridge over a small stream and fights King Arthur, who wants to pass it; although a brave and skilled swordfighter, he is defeated by Arthur, who is soon bewildered by the knight's staunch refusal to admit his obvious defeat.
 He also appears in the musical Spamalot, in which Christopher Sieber premiered the role in 2005.

 Overview

 In the film, King Arthur (Graham Chapman), accompanied by his squire Patsy (Terry Gilliam), is travelling through a forest when he observes a fight taking place between the Black Knight (John Cleese) and a Green Knight (also played by Gilliam) by a bridge over a small stream.
 The Black Knight defeats the Green one by throwing his sword straight through the eye slit of the Green Knight's great helm.

-Arthur congratulates the Black Knight and offers him a place at his court at the Round Table, but the Black Knight makes no response until Arthur moves to cross the bridge (in reality a small plank of wood).
+Arthur congratulates the Black Knight and offers him a place at his court at the Round Table, but the Black Knight makes no response until Arthur moves to cross the bridge (a small plank of wood).
 The Black Knight moves slightly to block Arthur and declares "None shall pass".
 King Arthur objects, and the Black Knight threatens Arthur with death.

-Reluctantly, King Arthur fights the Black Knight and, after a short battle, the Knight's left arm is severed, and squirts out copious amounts of blood.
+Reluctantly, King Arthur fights the Black Knight and, after a short battle, the Knight's left arm is severed.
 The Knight refuses to stand aside, insisting "'Tis but a scratch", and fights on.
 Next, his right arm is cut off, but the Knight still does not concede.
 As the Knight is disarmed, Arthur assumes the fight is over and kneels to pray.
 The Black Knight interrupts Arthur's prayer by kicking him in the side of the head and accusing him of cowardice.
-Arthur chops off the Black Knight's right leg.
+Arthur cuts off the Black Knight's right leg.
 At this point, Arthur has lost all of his respect for the Knight, yet he still will not admit defeat, and attempts to ram his body into Arthur's.
 Arthur is annoyed and sarcastically asks the Black Knight if he is going to bleed on him to win.
 With an air of resignation, Arthur finally cuts off the left leg as well.
-With the Black Knight now reduced to a simple torso with a head, he declares the fight a draw.
+With the Black Knight now reduced to a torso with a head, he declares the fight a draw.
 Arthur then summons Patsy and "rides" away, leaving the Black Knight's limbless torso screaming threats at him with a cracking voice.